-CIMSEC discussed the development of the 1980s Maritime Strategy and the role played by the CNO Strategic Studies Group with Rear Admiral Michael McDevitt (ret.).
-RADM McDevitt served on the second SSG and went on to serve in operational and programmatic roles implementing the Maritime Strategy.
-In this discussion, he discusses changes brought about by the Maritime Strategy, the attempts to bureaucratically ensure that strategy informed navy programming, and what lessons the Maritime Strategy and the SSG have for the modern era.
+CIMSEC discussed the development of the 1980s Maritime Strategy and the role played by the CNO Strategic Studies Group with Admiral William Owens (ret.).
+Admiral Owens was part of the first SSG during 1982.
+In this discussion, he discusses changes brought about by the Maritime Strategy, the implementation of the Maritime Strategy concepts by the fleet, and what lessons the Maritime Strategy and SSG have for the modern era.

 What was new about the Maritime Strategy and how was it a shift from 1970s concepts and plans?

-What was your personal involvement in the Maritime Strategy development process?
+Can you briefly describe your personal involvement in the strategy development process?

 The SSG is often cited as a key (if not the key) driver behind the emergence of the Maritime Strategy.
-But at the same time other initiatives and groups, including exercises such as Ocean Venture ’81, the OP-603 strategist community, the Advanced Technology Panel, and Secretary Lehman’s personal involvement were combined with pre-SSG elements such as Sea Plan 2000 and the Global War Games.
-Which of these elements were the most significant and how did they interact with each other to create what we know as the Maritime Strategy?
+But at the same time, other initiatives and groups, including exercises such as Ocean Venture ’81, the OP-603 strategist community, the Advanced Technology Panel, and Secretary Lehman’s personal involvement were combined with pre-SSG elements such as Sea Plan 2000 and the Global War Games.
+In your opinion, which of these elements were the most significant and how did they interact with each other to create what we know as the Maritime Strategy?

 Why did the Maritime Strategy “work,” if it did, and what about the process has been so hard to replicate?